fails-components/webtransport/readme.md

 If you are running the install as root, you need to use `--unsafe-perm` as flag.
 Installing the package requires a full building environment including clang-9, perl6, golang,  ninja-build and protobuf-compiler.
 See the `Dockerfile` or `Dockerfile.development` for required debian packages.
-In principle, compiling under windows should be possible but it is not tested.
-The same applies for MacOSX, PR for instructions or necessary changes are welcome for all possible environments.
+This should work for linux.
+In principle, compiling under windows should be possible, but lacks a replacement for the epoll server used in linux.
+The same applies for MacOSX.
+PR for an epoll server replacement on these platforms and for compiling instructions and necessary changes are welcome for all possible environments.

 In the directory `test` you find a simple echo server code.
 That answers to a series of WebTransport echos.